-It is a relatively common condition where the walls of the throat relax and become too narrow during sleep, interrupting normal breathing.
+It is a relatively common condition where the throat walls relax and become too narrow during sleep, interrupting normal breathing.

-This can lead to a sleep interrupted regularly, which can have a great impact on the quality of life and increases the risk of developing certain conditions.
+This can lead to sleep being interrupted regularly, which can significantly impact the quality of life and increase the risk of developing certain conditions.

 There are two types of breathing interruption characteristic of obstructive sleep apnea syndrome:

-- Apnea – where the muscles and soft tissues of the throat relax and collapse enough to cause a total blockage of the airways; It is called apnea when the air flow is blocked for 10 seconds or more.
+- Apnea – where the muscles and soft tissues of the throat relax and collapse enough to cause a total blockage of the airways; apnea is when the airflow is blocked for 10 seconds or more.

-- Hypopnea – a partial blockage of the airway that results in a reduction of airflow greater than 50% for 10 seconds or more.
+- Hypopnea is a partial airway blockage that reduces airflow by more than 50% for 10 seconds or more.

 People with this may experience repeated episodes of apnea and hypopnea throughout the night.
 These events can occur about once every one or two minutes in severe cases.

-Like many people with episodes of both apnea and hypopnea, doctors sometimes refer to the condition of obstructive sleep apnea-hypopnea syndrome or AHODS.
+Like many people with episodes of both apnea and hypopnea, doctors sometimes refer to the condition as obstructive sleep apnea-hypopnea syndrome or AHODS.

 The term “obstructive” distinguishes it from the rarer forms of sleep apnea, such as central sleep apnea, caused by the brain that does not send signals to respiratory muscles during sleep.